 Connect two peers

-helps to find and connect to peers who are announcing a common 'topic'.
-The swarm topic can be anything.
-The HyperDHT uses a series of holepunching techniques to establish direct connections between peers, even if they're located on home networks with tricky NATs.
+helps clients connect to a server peer with a known public key.
+HyperDHT uses a series of holepunching techniques to establish direct connections between the peers, even if they're located on home networks with tricky NATs.

 In the HyperDHT, peers are identified by a public key, not by an IP address.
-With the public key, users can connect to each other irrespective of their location, even if they move between different networks.
+The public key is looked up in a decentralized hash table, which maps the key to an IP address and port.
+This means users can connect to each other irrespective of their location, even if they move between different networks.

-Hyperswarm's holepunching will fail if both the client peer and the server peer are on randomizing NATs, in which case the connection must be relayed through a third peer.
-Hyperswarm does not do any relaying by default.
+HyperDHT's holepunching will fail if both the client peer and the server peer are on randomizing NATs, in which case the connection must be relayed through a third peer.
+HyperDHT does not do any relaying by default.

 For example, Keet implements its relaying system wherein other call participants can serve as relays -- the more participants in the call, the stronger overall connectivity becomes.